chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part II: Data Adjustment
-We need to partition the groups in our data according to whether and when they switch treatment.
-Keep in mind that the outcome is observable every 4 periods.
-We need to generate a variable at the (g,t) level through which we can earmark not-yet-switchers and switchers in either a non-missing period or 1, 2, or 3 periods after a non-missing period.
-We will use the values of this variable to run `did_multiplegt_dyn` on subsets of our data.
-To define this partition, we can move along the following steps.
+We need to generate a variable through which we partition our population into 5 subsamples:
++ A) Groups whose treatment never changes (never switchers)
++ B) Groups whose treatment changes for the first time at a time period where the outcome is non-missing
++ C) Groups whose treatment changes for the first time one period before a period where the outcome is non-missing
++ D) Groups whose treatment changes for the first time two periods before a period where the outcome is non-missing
++ E) Groups whose treatment changes for the first time three periods before a period where the outcome is non-missing Then, we will use the values of this variable to run `did_multiplegt_dyn` on subsamples A) and B), then on subsamples A) and C), etc.

 #### a) Identify whether treatment has changed within each group